fvilmos/laser_guided_object_tracker/README.md

   -ser serial  Serial port name

 ```
 After starting the system, the keyboard keys (w,a,s,d,h)can be used to bring the laser pointer in the frame.
-After this action the (is recommandded) to press the reset button on the Arduino board, this will set the home coordinates on for the motors and the tracking can start.
+After this action the (is recommended) to press the reset button on the Arduino board, this will set the home coordinates on for the motors and the tracking can start.

 ### Future work